Rio Grande Valley Dorados

 The Rio Grande Valley Dorados were a professional arena football team.
 They began playing in 2004 as an expansion member of af2, the minor league to the Arena Football League.
 They played their home games at Obra Homes Field at Dodge Arena in Hidalgo, Texas.

 They had been fairly successful in their existence including a 15–1 regular season in 2007 before losing to Bossier-Shreveport in the American Conference semifinals.

 The team folded in 2009 after the af2 folded, at which point the relaunched Arena Football League (AFL) then owned the rights to the Dorados name and logo.
 The AFL let the trademarks lapse and a new team using the same branding was launched in 2019 as part of a regional league called the International Arena Football League.
-The new team, owned by Juan and Erika Arevalo, markets itself as a continuation of the defunct af2 team.
+The new team, owned by Juan and Erika Arevalo, marketed itself as a continuation of the defunct af2 team.